National leader Judith Collins on political poll, roading project in Palmerston North

 Palmerston North seat

-her visit to Palmerston North comes a day after Labour announced its new candidate for the area just four days after former Minister Iain Lees-Galloway was sacked from Cabinet.
+Her visit to Palmerston North comes a day after Labour announced its new candidate for the area just four days after former Minister Iain Lees-Galloway was sacked from Cabinet.

 He said he would not be contesting the election.